bbhulani/sdc_p2_trafficsigns/writeup_template.md

 | .070					| Speed limit (60km/h)				 			|
 | .019					| Speed limit (20km/h)      					|

-For the third image ...
-The top five soft max probabilities were  [29 23 30 28 31]
+For the third image ... the model is inaccurately sure that this is  bicyles crossing sign The top five soft max probabilities were  [29 23 30 28 31]
 | Probability         	|     Prediction								|
 |:---------------------:|:---------------------------------------------:|